 96-Year-Old Veteran Wows Baseball Audience With National Anthem

-A 96-year old veteran’s recent performance of the National Anthem for minor league baseball games at a stadium had many wiping away the tears.
+A 96-year old veteran’s performance of the National Anthem for minor league baseball games at a stadium had many wiping away the tears.

 veteran sings national anthem John Pylman